 The second project 'Adult Education Leaders, Learning in Europe' (2017-2019) will give AONTAS STAR Award winners the opportunity to avail of Continuous Professional Development opportunites.

-AONTAS is currently taking part in the Finale project.
+AONTAS took part in the FinALE project from December 2015 - March 2018.
 The project was created to provide a comprehensive analysis of financing adult learning in Europe.
-The Finale project brings together partner organisations from six European countries, and organisations working Europe-wide.
-Over a period of two years they have analysed existing funding opportunities and to develop recommendations for ensuring sustainable funding in the future.
+The FinALE project brought partner organisations from six European countries together.

 AONTAS is a member of the European Association for the Education of Adults (EAEA).
 EAEA is a European NGO with 142 member organisations in 44 countries and represents more than 60 million learners Europe-wide.
 They promote adult learning and access to and participation in non-formal adult education for all, particularly for groups currently under-represented.